THE KEY TO IGNITION

 When I was kindly invited to exhibit at the 2017 Cotswold Model Railway Show I had to come up with a presentation to top the 2016 appearance of my N gauge layout Runport St Nicola.
 At the time the media was full of the Government announcement that production of petrol and diesel engined road vehicles would end in Britain in 2040.
 As such I felt that a look back at the past century of liquid hydrocarbon fuelled transport was in order.
 And what better name for petrolhead heaven than Clarkson’s End ?
 Not least as the most famous motoring journalist … in the World .. lives in the Cotswolds at Chipping Norton.

 On the face of it, cars, lorries and buses might seem to be the natural enemies of railways.
 And under laissez-faire capitalism this situation has sadly come to pass.
-In the 1950s, Harold Macmillan’s Conservative government invested heavily in a network of motorways and bypasses which in turn paved the way for Margaret Thatcher’s “Great Car Economy” of consumer choice and factories adapting to “just in time” production methods rather than stockpiling components.
+From the opening of the Preston Bypass ( now part of the M6) in 1958, Harold Macmillan’s Conservative government invested heavily in a network of motorways and bypasses which in turn paved the way for Margaret Thatcher’s “Great Car Economy” of consumer choice and factories adapting to “just in time” production methods rather than stockpiling components.
 At the same time, despite the 1955 Modernisation Plan, the nationalised railways of Britain were denied the same levels of investment that had been lavished on the post War rebuilding and electrification of railways in Germany and France.

 Indeed, on Continental Europe, a better “joined up” approach to public passenger transport united long distance and local trains with civic bus networks and in turn reduced the demand for private car use.
 In Britain meanwhile, passing the driving test is seen as a more important rite of passage – especially in rural areas where buses are infrequent and the branch lines closed half a century ago.

 In the 21st Century however, Britain’s roads are congested with ever increasing car numbers which in turn slow the journeys of the lorries that bring food to supermarkets and components to factories.
-As a result, new parkway stations and old branch lines are being re-evaluated along with cycle ways and hybrid buses.
+As a result, new parkway stations and old branch lines are being re-evaluated along with cycle ways, more containerised goods travelling on the railways for supermarkets to take lorries off the roads (pictured left behind a Direct Railway Services Class 68 diesel electric locomotive) and hybrid buses.
 Alongside congestion, the challenge of climate change and particulate pollution from large volumes of road traffic is being addressed by developments in hybrid and pure electric cars and other vehicles.
 Despite battery technology improving though, the question of charging infrastructure and larger scale electricity generation remains.
 How many power stations using which kind of fuel will be needed when all the commuters plug in their electric cars at the end of the working day?

 Hopefully, the industrial civilization that brought us cars – and trains and aircraft – will once again rise to the challenge of maintaining our ever more abundant lives.
 First of all there were the pioneers of steam driven pumping engines that drained mines.
 The plentiful coal that was then available allowed cheaply smelted iron and steel to be forged into rails and trains.
 Which could move coal, iron ore and everything else so that people in cities could eat fresh fruit and milk.
 Then came Gottlieb Daimler and Karl Benz who gave us our own personal horseless carriages and Orville and Wilbur Wright who invented the globe-shrinking aeroplane.
 Indeed, both more traditional railway and automotive technology was to combine with aerospace construction methods in the racing sports cars of the 1950s.
 Which is where the story of Clarkson’s End begins….